AdobeDocs/experience-manager-65.en/help/assets/managing-linked-subassets.md

 ---
-title: Manage compound assets with references and multi-page assets in Adobe Experience Manager.
+title: Manage compound assets with references and multi-page assets in [!DNL Adobe Experience Manager].
-description: Learn how to create references to digital assets from within Adobe InDesign, Adobe Illustrator, and Adobe Photoshop.
+description: Learn how to create references to digital assets from within [!DNL Adobe InDesign], [!DNL Adobe Illustrator], and [!DNL Adobe Photoshop].
 Use the Page Viewer feature to view individual subasset pages of multi-page files such as PDF, INDD, PPT, PPTX, and AI files.
 contentOwner: AG
 ---

 # Manage compound and multi-page assets {#managing-compound-assets}

 [!DNL Adobe Experience Manager Assets] can identify if an uploaded file contains references to assets that already exist in the repository.
 This feature is available for supported file formats only.
-If the uploaded asset contains any references to Experience Manager assets, a bidirectional link is created between the uploaded and referenced assets.
+If the uploaded asset contains any references to [!DNL Experience Manager] assets, a bidirectional link is created between the uploaded and referenced assets.

-Besides eliminating redundancy, referencing the assets in Adobe Creative Cloud applications enhances collaboration and increases the efficiency and productivity of users.
+Besides eliminating redundancy, referencing the assets in [!DNL Adobe Creative Cloud] applications enhances collaboration and increases the efficiency and productivity of users.

 [!DNL Experience Manager Assets] supports bidirectional referencing.
 You can find referenced assets in the asset detail page of the uploaded file.
 In addition, you can view the referencing files in the asset details page of the referenced asset.